fabiofelix/LLMVis/README.md

 5. Copy all the .npz files generated to the *data folder*

-6. Run the following command to run *server.py* code and open the *Running on* link on the browser
+6. Run the following command to run *server.py* code inside the right environment and open the *Running on* link on the browser

 ```
   flask --app server run --debug